What’s the Worst Candy for Your Braces?

-Want a bit of mint?
+Looking for safe mint candies for braces?
 Skip the hard peppermint candies and opt for a mint patty instead.
+Andes Mints® and York Peppermint Patties® are both good choices.
 While the filling is mostly sugar, it’s not sticky which means it won’t get caught in your brackets and wires.
-Just make sure to brush your teeth well after enjoying!

 5. Sliced Apples

 Whole apples may be off limits with braces, but that doesn’t mean you can’t eat apple slices.
-Want caramel apples for Halloween?
-Dip apple slices in caramel dip or chocolate sauce.
+Craving a caramel apple?
+Don’t bite into a whole apple.
+Instead, dip apple slices in caramel dip or chocolate sauce.
 While you shouldn’t eat caramel with braces, melted caramel or chocolate is less likely to break a bracket if it’s soft enough.
+Just make sure to brush your teeth after enjoying!

 While candy and sugar is not good for your teeth, it doesn’t hurt to indulge sometimes, especially during Halloween.
 Runnel’s Orthodontics suggest limiting yourself or your kid to one treat a day to keep both you and your kids happy!